 As a result, you can easily cook this cut in a skillet or on the grill without it getting tough.
 You don’t need any marinade either.
 Simply cook the steak on its own and it should turn out perfectly.

 You can even keep the seasoning to a minimum, as this is a flavorful cut of steak.
 What could be simpler?
+Why not pair this steak with a couple of delicious sides?

 The low fat content makes lean meat harder to cook than fatty meat.
 Thankfully, you’re not stuck with dry and chewy meat every time.
 Careful cooking can still give you delicious tender meat, even if you’re using a very lean cut.